maggiecs/JustRun/README.md

 - Complete board design.

 **Day 2**:
-- Complete player script and rendering
+- Complete player script, where the player jumps when the space bar is pressed.
-- Complete obstacle script and rendering
+- Complete enemy script, where the enemy enters board after the previous enemy leaves.

 **Day 3**:
-- Complete points script and rendering
-- Complete extra point items script and rendering
+- Complete coin item script, where items disappear on collision.
+- Complete score script, where the score updates for every enemy passed and coin collected.

-### Bonus features
+### Future Features
 - [ ] Add options for player
-- [ ] Add multi-player
+- [ ] Add multi-player feature
 - [ ] Connect to a backend database to store high scores

+### Legal

+The artwork and music used in this project are for educational purposes only.
+The artwork and music are property of Nintendo.